Pasek108/Pasek108/README.md

 I'm a computer science student at university and a graduate of a technical school in computer science.
 My hobby is programming, and I'm primarily self-taught.
 Currently, I have no commercial experience or job.

 - 🔍 Take a look at my projects on [my webiste](https://pas-artur.000webhostapp.com) and [Frontend Mentor](https://www.frontendmentor.io/profile/Pasek108)

-- 🚩 My current goals are to pass exams, get a a job as junior-developer and find reasons to live
+- 🚩 My current goals are to pass exams, get a job as a junior developer and find reasons to live
 - 🌱 I'm currently learning: Angular
 - ⭐ I like programming, problem solving and learning

 </div>